 When I moved west in 2004, I acquired a job with a small handmade tile company in Ashland, Oregon.
 My first task there was to do a mosaic for the Oregon Zoo in Portland followed by a large-scale public commission for the City of Ashland in 2005.

-I’ve gone on to create other public works for Ashland, Grants Pass, McMinnville, and Talent.
-“Water Is Life”, a sculpture for the Ashland Watershed trail system, was just completed, and I'm currently working on a sculpture for the Medford Police Department.
+I’ve gone on to create other public works for Ashland, Grants Pass, McMinnville, Medford, and Talent.
+I'm currently facilitating a community mosaic mural called Talent, OR: Bee City U.S.A with residents of Talent, OR.
 I've been creating fine art mosaics, ceramics, and public and private commissions from my studio in Talent, Oregon since 2007.